glotzerlab/libgetar/doc/source/gtar.rst

 within the archive.
-For our purposes, the underlying archive format (.tar.gz, .zip, .7z...) needs to support efficient random access to files and should be relatively common so that generic tools would also be useful; to begin with, we have chosen the zip file format, but it should be straightforward to change in the future if we find drawbacks to the zip format.
+For our purposes, the underlying archive format (.tar.gz, .zip, .7z...) needs to support efficient random access to files and should be relatively common so that generic tools would also be useful.
+We have chosen to use the zip file format as our primary archive format, but multiple backends are supported.

 GETAR Archives
 ==============